RoyOltmans/cointrackinginfo/README.md

 This integration allows you to connect your CoinTracking account to Home Assistant, enabling you to track your account balance and other metrics directly from the Home Assistant dashboard.

+I stopped finishing this integration because API access is pay walled.
+I cannot test if the integration works behind the pay-wall.

 ## Features
 - Fetches real-time account balance data from CoinTracking.info.
 - Displays balance in USD or your preferred currency.